LiorSinai/BlockchainFileSystemCs/README.md

 ## To do list:
 - Incremental saving to JSON.
 The current code saves the whole blockchain each time.
 - Threading, so the program can send messages back to the CLI for outputting interval messages during the proof of work.
+- Double hashing for protection against [length extension attacks](https://en.wikipedia.org/wiki/Length_extension_attack).